yougov/velociraptor/docs/supervisor.rst

 *command*

-The 'command' parameter here should point to the proc_publisher script installed by the raptor package.
+The 'command' parameter here should point to the proc_publisher script installed by the vr.agent package.

 *events*